The Dark Side of Gravity: Space/Time Permutation and Isotropy

 However D must be purely imaginary if we want a Minkowskian signature so we also need a purely imaginary C term to have a real field.
 Thus let us redefine D and C into iD and iC with the new D and C real.
 Introducing the opposite form $\hat {g}_{\mu \nu } =-g_{\mu \nu } $, we have eventually four conjugate forms $g_{\mu \nu }$, $\tilde {g}_{\mu \nu }=\eta_{\mu \rho }\eta_{\nu \sigma } \left(g^{-1}\right)^{\rho \sigma}$ , $\hat {g}_{\mu \nu }=-g_{\mu \nu }$, $\tilde {\hat {g}}_{\mu \nu }=\hat {\tilde {g}}_{\mu \nu }$ to hopefully describe conjugate positive/negative energy worlds as well as tachyonic/bradyonic worlds:

-only $C$ and $D$ both different than one breaks down the space / time permutation symmetry so that the symmetry is insured provided either C or D equal one (this is because in these particular cases the conjugate fields just exchange the roles of D and -1/D or of C and -C) in which case the field must either be of the form $B=-A^{-1}$ or of the form $B=-A$.
-Thus, our new permutation symmetry principles allow us to accept only two kinds of real Minkowskian fields: the B=-1/A and B=-A forms.
-We can even understand the generation of such forms starting from a primordial trivial and most symmetric form of the kind B=A=1 which does not require us to introduce any other conjugate form to recover the space-time permutation symmetry.
-Then a continuous spontaneous, $\pi$/2 phase rotation of the form B=1/A, would transform this euclidian form into a couple of space/time conjugate imaginary opposite Minkowskian forms such that $B=1/A=-A=\pm i$: Another spontaneous rotation of B = - A would lead to the real $\eta$ field.
-This one is striking as a common starting point for the subsequent dynamical (non spontaneous) evolution of the B=-1/A and/or B=-A fields.
+Only $C$ and $D$ both different from one breaks down the space / time permutation symmetry so that the symmetry is insured provided either C or D equals one (this is because in these particular cases the conjugate fields just exchange the roles of D and -1/D or of C and -C) in which cases the field must respectively be of the form $B=-A^{-1}$ or of the form $B=-A$.
+Thus, our new permutation symmetry principles allow us to accept only two kinds of Minkowskian fields: the B=-1/A and B=-A forms.